maxprofs-llc/SalemCash/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Bitcoin Core.
+It is recommended to have at least 1.5 GB of memory available when compiling the SalemCash blockchain.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

     ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 ## Linux Distribution Specific Instructions

 ### Ubuntu & Debian

-#### Dependency Build Instructions
+#### Dependency Building Instructions

-Build requirements:
+Building requirements:

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils python3